Special Events and Programs

 Hall 1, SEC

-Join us as the Optica Quantum 2.0 Conference and the Quantum Industry Summit come together for a lively evening of drinks, light bites and connection to kick off an exciting week of collaboration and breakthrough ideas.
+Join us as the Optica Quantum 2.0 Conference and the Optica Quantum Industry Summit come together for a lively evening of drinks, light bites and connections to kick off an exciting week of collaboration and breakthrough ideas.

 Conference Reception